Non-classifiability of Ergodic Flows up to Time Change: Preliminaries

 \subsection{Odometer-Based Systems}

-The systems constructed in the first part of the paper to prove our anti-classification result for ergodic MPT's will turn out to be so-called odometer-based systems.
+The systems constructed in the first part of the paper to prove our anti-classification result for ergodic MPTs will turn out to be so-called odometer-based systems.
 In this subsection we review the definition.

 Let $\left(k_{n}\right)_{n\in\mathbb{N}}$ be a sequence of natural numbers $k_{n}\geq2$ and

 be the $\left(k_{n}\right)_{n\in\mathbb{N}}$-adic integers.
 Then $O$ has a compact abelian group structure and hence carries a Haar measure $\mu$.
 We define a transformation $T:O\to O$ to be addition by $1$ in the $\left(k_{n}\right)_{n\in\mathbb{N}}$-adic integers (that is, the map that adds one in $\mathbb{Z}/k_{0}\mathbb{Z}$ and carries right).
 Then $T$ is a $\mu$-preserving invertible transformation, called an \emph{odometer transformation}, which is ergodic and has discrete spectrum.